Quelklef/JINEdb/docs_pages/in-depth/serialization.md

 If you want to be able to store or index by a non-native type, you will have to register it.
 Registering item types (to store) and trait types (to index) are different processes with different requirements.
+However, they are similar.

 ### Registering a Type as [[Storable]] (for items)

-If you want to be able to store a type besides what is [[NativelyStorable]], you may register a type as storable with [[registerStorable]].
+If you want to be able to store a type besides what is [[NativelyStorable]], you may register a type as storable..

 This requires supplying Jine with your type constructor, functions for encoding and decoding, as well as an arbitrary globally-unique string id.